whees/EliminatesAndSubsets/README.md

 4. Alpha's start or finish is a subset of Beta's middle.

 *\* Subset can also denote a set theoretic subset, depending on the context.
-Set theoretic subsets apply to sets, not problems.*
+ Set theoretic subsets apply to sets, board theoretic subsets apply to problems.*

 ## Table of Contents